Table of contents:

 Under natural conditions the health and survival of plants depend on their symbiotic fungal partners.
-Molecular identification methods has revolutionized soil microbial ecology and unraveled a tremendous fungal diversity in soil that we are only beginning to truly appreciate.
-However, general ecological principles governing high fungal diversity remain largely unknown and community composition itself tells us very little about the functioning of soil ecosystems.
-The long-term goal of our research is to overcome these problems by addressing distribution of adaptive traits in communities along natural substrate gradients; study the phylogenetic rank of niche specificity in soil fungi and exploring the nature of adaptation to heterogeneous soil environments.
+Molecular identification methods have revolutionized soil microbial ecology and unraveled a tremendous fungal diversity in soil that we are only beginning to truly appreciate.
+Many of the most abundant organisms recovered from soil fungal metabarcoding studies remain unknown and one of the long-term goal of our research is to recognize understand some of the abundant yet unknown members of soil fungal communities.

-With funding from ERC we are developing a new research program on arbuscular mycorrhizal (AM) fungi.
+Between 2016-2022, funding from ERC allowed us to develop a new research program on arbuscular mycorrhizal (AM) fungi (HeteroDynamic).
 AM fungi form symbiotic interactions with almost all terrestrial plants and have done so since plants first colonized land.
-We are interested in their evolutionary stability and genome organization.
-Shadi Saraei and Merce Montoliu who has joined us as PhD students in this program.
-The project aims at characterizing the structure of genetic variability within AM fungal species and is a collaboration with Prof James Bever at the University of Kansas.
+We are interested in their diversity, evolutionary history and genome organization.
+The research program involved genome sequencing and culture experiments and aims at characterizing the structure of genetic variability within AM fungal species and is a collaboration with Prof James Bever at the University of Kansas.
 Two PhD thesis has been completed within the research program.
 Dr. Shadi Eshghi Saraei in 2022 and Dr. Mercè Montoliu Nerin in 2020.
 PhD student David Manyara continues the work to understand evolutionary histories of AM fungi.

 Soils develop as a result of their biological processes while constrained by the environmental and geochemical conditions of a site.
-Soils in turn provide the environmental constrains that soil fungi adapt to in order to, form associations with host, compete for substrate and to complete their life cycle.
+Soils in turn provide the environmental constrains that soil fungi adapt to, in order to, form associations with host, compete for substrate and to complete their life cycle.
 Fungi are well adapted to the temporally and spatially heterogeneous soil environment.
 Thin hyphae allow for efficient substrate exploration and provide large surface area for uptake.
 Resource translocation within the mycelia allows fungi to link spatially separated substrates, i.e. the carbon supply in its host roots with sources for nutrient uptake in soil.
-Research in the group addresses the interaction between soil microbial communities and soil process at different spatial and temporal scales.
-Together with Prof Marianne Clarholm and Ulf Skylberg we have proposed a model for how chelating agents and enzymes act together to release nutrient from less available forms of organic material in soil.
-This un-button model challenges the way we think about nutrient availability in soil.
+Through collaborations with chemists and geochemists the group contributes to research on soil organic matter decomposition and enhanced silica weathering as a possible mean for carbon sequestration.